gbmhunter/blog/content/electronics/components/power-regulators/charge-pumps/_index.md

 * <a href="/electronics/components/power-regulators/charge-pumps/charge-pump-voltage-doubler-simulation.sch" download>KiCad Schematics</a>
 * <a href="/electronics/components/power-regulators/charge-pumps/charge-pump-voltage-doubler-simulation-rescue.lib" download>KiCad Symbol Library</a>
+* <a href="/electronics/components/power-regulators/charge-pumps/1n5817.lib" download>1N5817 SPICE model</a>

+The following KiCad schematics were used to perform the simulation:

+{{% figure src="/charge-pump-voltage-doubler-simulation/charge-pump-voltage-doubler-simulation-schematics.png" width="800px" caption="The schematics for the voltage-doubling charge pump simulation." %}}

 The below figure shows the behaviour of the voltage doubling charge pump.
 Notice that after about 5 cycles the output voltage stabilizes to it's steady state value of approximately 8.7V.
 This simulation assumed a perfect voltage source driven pulse input, in reality the pulse input has some non-zero output impedance which effects the stabilization time and output current capacity.

-{{% img src="charge-pump-voltage-doubler-simulation-plot.png" width="600px" caption="A plot of the simulation results for the above voltage doubling charge pump circuit." %}}
+{{% figure src="charge-pump-voltage-doubler-simulation/charge-pump-voltage-doubler-simulation-plot.png" width="600px" caption="A plot of the simulation results for the above voltage doubling charge pump circuit." %}}

 ### Voltage Inverting Charge Pump